2021–22 Primeira Liga

-The 2021–22 Primeira Liga (also known as Liga Portugal Bwin for sponsorship reasons) was the 88th season of the Primeira Liga, the top professional league for Portuguese association football clubs, and the first season under the current Liga Portugal title.
+The 2021–22 Liga Portugal (also known as Liga Portugal Bwin for sponsorship reasons) was the 88th season of the Primeira Liga, the top professional league for Portuguese association football clubs, and the first season under the current Liga Portugal title.
 This was the fifth Primeira Liga season to use video assistant referee (VAR).
 The start and end dates for the season were released on 21 May 2021, and the fixtures were released on 8 July 2021.

 Sporting CP were the defending champions, having won their nineteenth Primeira Liga and their first title since the 2001–02 season at the previous season.
 Estoril, Vizela and Arouca joined as the promoted clubs from the 2020–21 Liga Portugal 2.
 They replaced Farense, Nacional and Rio Ave, which were relegated to Liga Portugal 2 the previous season.

 This season saw the return of full capacity crowds, after the final third of the 2019–20 and the entirety of the 2020–21 seasons were held with limited or no attendance due to the restrictions caused by the COVID-19 pandemic in Portugal.

 Porto secured their 30th league title with one match remaining, following a 1–0 away victory over rivals Benfica on 7 May 2022.